 Best Age Graded each run gets a limited edition dch glass.
 There will be a trophy for the overall series winner based on best age graded average over 4 best runs.
 See bottom of Senior Endurance Webpage all results from the last two years.

-Summary of results so far:
+Summary of Mile High Challenge runs so far:

 NB: Fastest Time Record still held by Wout at 6:04